Low-Impact Exercises for Beginners to Build Strength and Mobility

 - Deep breathing – 4 to 5 slow breaths

-This kind of session can be done three to five days per week depending on your comfort level and schedule.
-If that feels like too much, start with two or three days per week and build from there.
-The key is to let the routine feel approachable enough that you can return to it consistently.
+This type of session can be done three to five days per week depending on your comfort level.
+If that feels too ambitious, start with two or three days per week and build slowly.
+The goal is to keep the routine manageable enough that you can return to it consistently.

 Watch: A Related Low-Impact Strength and Mobility Video